Generated Pennsylvania gorge stream scene representing Slippery Rock Creek, not an exact location photo

 The park's fly-fishing-only, catch-and-release reference point and the cleanest trout-specific access on the page.

-Rose Point to Eckert Bridge corridor
+Rose Point to Eckert Bridge area

 A public access and float reference zone identified by DCNR's whitewater guidance.